-Before you let these deals get the best of you, keep in mind that the low-carb options at Carrabba’s are limited.
+The low-carb options at Carrabba’s Italian Grill are limited.
 If you’re on the ketogenic diet and have strict macronutrient requirements, then it’s always best to eat at home.

 However, if you find yourself in need of food or at a social obligation where Carrabba’s is your only choice, then there are ways to make it work.
 Follow these tips and guidelines for keeping it low-carb at Carrabba’s Italian Grill.